fabulousduck/Librarian/README.md

 ### ` ReadC([]string, chan string) `

-ReadBatch is for reading multiple files concurrently By providing a `string slice` containing the paths to the file.
+ReadC is for reading multiple files concurrently
+By providing a `string slice` containing the paths to the file.

 If a given path is a directory, all files in it will be read and returned